MicrosoftDocs/azure-ai-docs/articles/ai-services/translator/translator-pro/overview.md

 * Enterprise users must set up identities and translator resources within either commercial or government cloud environments; the app doesn't support hybrid use across these environments.
 For example, an identity created in the commercial cloud can't be used to access an Azure resource in the government cloud via this app.

-* This app operates as a prepaid subscription service.
+* This app operates as a paid offering, necessitating payment prior to usage.

 * The app preview is initially available only to enterprises in the United States that meet certain criteria.